arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 This approach ensures system continuity even if one device fails and is especially effective in electrically noisy settings like in vehicles, where various devices need reliable communication.

-The Portenta Hat Carrier is equipped with CAN bus communication capabilities, powered by the TJA1049 module, a high-speed CAN FD transceiver.
+The Portenta Hat Carrier is equipped with CAN bus communication capabilities, powered by the TJA1049 module, and a high-speed CAN FD transceiver.
 With this, developers can leverage the robustness and efficiency of CAN communication in their projects.

 ![Portenta Hat Carrier CAN Bus Port](assets/portentaHATcarrier_CAN.png)